Earn College Credit While in High School

 Satisfactory Academic Progress is required for all students to maintain eligibility for a wide range of financial aid options including Pell Grants, Work Study, Iowa National Guard, and many more.

-If you are concerned about your future financial aid eligibility, contact your High School Relations representative and we'll help you understand Hawkeye's policies and your current status.
+If you are concerned about your future financial aid eligibility, contact your High School Partnerships representative and we'll help you understand Hawkeye's policies and your current status.